A Chinese chicken curry is a British takeaway institution, a fragrant but not too spicy silky curry sauce, juicy, soft meat and sweet peas.

 This is a quick fakeaway to knock up, going from your fridge to your table in under 30 minutes, making it much quicker than the average delivery service!

-That is because they taste like my local takeaway, or more accurately, of the memories of my favourites local takeaways.
+That is because they taste like my local takeaway, or more accurately, the memories of my favourite local takeaways.

-This simple and really quick Chinese takeway chicken curry is no different to any of my takeaway recipes.
-It does not matter if it is my Chicken Balti, Singapore chow mein, Chinese Chicken and Mushroom recipe or completely made-up honey chilli chicken quick and made from a core set of ingredients is the game!
+This simple and really quick Chinese takeaway chicken curry is no different to any of my takeaway recipes.
+It does not matter if it is my Chicken Balti, Singapore chow mein, Chinese Chicken and Mushroom recipe or completely made-up honey chilli chicken, quick and made from a core set of ingredients is the game!

 It features a silky curry sauce that is lifted with Chinese five spice, rice wine, rice wine vinegar and soy sauce.

-The Chinese curry sauces of my memories have a very different flavour profile to most Indian curry sauces.
+The Chinese curry sauces of my memories have a very different flavour profile from most Indian curry sauces.

 For me, it needs to have that little fizz that you get from Szechuan pepper, the dominant flavour in kung pao chicken, and cloves.